UPDATE:

 • Wild bird rescues/educational facilities/zoos

-Note: Although I typically only taxidermy waterfowl and gamebirds, non-gamebird species such as songbirds and birds of prey can be taxidermied as well, provided the collector has a valid federal permit listed under the Migratory Bird Treaty Act (MBTA) issued by the U.S. Fish and Wildlife Service.
+Note: Although I typically only taxidermy waterfowl and gamebirds, non-gamebird species such as songbirds and birds of prey can be mounted as well, provided the collector has a valid federal permit listed under the Migratory Bird Treaty Act (MBTA) issued by the U.S. Fish and Wildlife Service.
 Typically, only places such as museums, zoos, wildlife rescues, and universities are granted these permits, and they are not available to the general public.
 Always feel free to contact me with any questions, but please leave a message if I do not pick up the phone.
 If you do not leave a message, I may not be able to call you back.
 Thanks!

 Wild Goose Chase Taxidermy Studio Facebook